NYCU-10lab/sarst/README.md

 ```./sarst2 Qry.pdb -db my_db/my_proteins.db -brief 10 -w 7 -e 0.1```
 ```./sarst2 Qry.pdb -db my_db/my_proteins.db -brief 10 -d 5.0 -sa F```

-In the above example, the target database is stored in the folder "my_db", and "my_proteins.db" is the file stem of the target database files.
-See the [**Manual**: **formatdb**] for the actual database file list.
+In the above example, the target database is located in the folder "my_db", and "my_proteins.db" is the file stem of the target database files.
+See the [**Manual**: **formatdb**] for instructions on preparing your own target database.

 #### 4.4	Example usage: one-against-all alignments
 ##### Search the query structure against listed subject structures